Downtown Tinley Redevelopment

 See below for more information on infrastructure projects occurring in the Village of Tinley Park.

 Multi-Use Bike Path

 The Village has contracted with PT Ferro to construct a new 10-foot-wide hot mix asphalt multi-use path along the south side of 183rd Street from Convention Center Drive to Oak Park Avenue and on the west side of Oak Park Avenue from South Pointe Drive to 183rd Street.
 PCC sidewalks will also be installed along Convention Center Drive and on the north side of 183rd Street in front of Culver’s.
 PT Ferro completed excavation for the multi-use path on 183rd Street and installed the two new catch basins at the east end.
 The next step is to place the aggregate subbase 6-inch under the path.
 The project is on hold until spring 2019.

 Oak Park Avenue Resurfacing

-Project Update [Nov.
-27, 2018]: Iroquois completed installing aggregate subgrade improvement 12 inch and placed the HMA Base Course 6 inch and the HMA Binder course on the west side of Oak Park Avenue.
+Project Update [January 2019]: Iroquois completed installing aggregate subgrade improvement 12 inch and placed the HMA Base Course 6 inch and the HMA Binder course on the west side of Oak Park Avenue.
 Work Zone Safety striped the roadway in the permanent configuration on the binder course with temporary paint pavement markings and opened the roadway to traffic.
 All of the barricades have been removed.
 Work Zone Safety also installed "Bump" signs at the two AT&T manholes.
-Iroquois may place some temporary asphalt for driveways this week.
+Project will resume spring 2019.

 80th Avenue Station Repairs